nogringo/lupine/README.md

 - [ ] Add search
 - [ ] Persist data on web
 - [ ] For folder size, be able to choose between size in items or in bytes
+- [ ] amber, bunker and extention login

 ## Contributing